-We list 6 of the best gyms in Hong Kong, these are all cheaper, more affordable alternatives to personal trainers in Hong Kong.
+We list six of the best gyms in Hong Kong; these are cheaper, more affordable alternatives to personal trainers in Hong Kong.

-No doubt personal trainers sound like a great option when it comes to becoming fit but they are a little out of budget for most people.
+No doubt personal trainers sound like a great option for becoming fit, but they are a little out of budget for most people.
 So does this mean only pros and wannabe athletes can be fit?
 No, not at all.

-Today, there are many cheap gyms in Hong Kong that offer great fitness solutions tailor-made to suit different budgets.
+Today, many cheap gyms in Hong Kong offer great fitness solutions tailor-made to suit different budgets.
 This means anyone can afford a physical fitness regime and fulfill their fitness goals without creating a hole in their pockets.

-You just need to research high-quality affordable gyms, HK, and figure out the different fitness routines available in Hong Kong.
+You need to research high-quality, affordable gyms, HK, and figure out the different fitness routines in Hong Kong.

 Well, to cut it short, we have already done this research for you.

 From Crossfit Hong Kong, F45, Hit 45, LCSD Hong Kong to Fuze Classes at Pure Fitness, and Kayla Itsines’s Bikini Body Workouts, here’s the list of some of the top spots to start your physical fitness, Hong Kong in your budget.

 Now getting fit and staying active doesn’t have to be costly.